splondike/polipoid/README.md

 3. Install the Android for Maven Eclipse plugin: Search for 'android m2e' in the Eclipse Marketplace (Help -> Eclipse Marketplace).
 4. Install the Eclipse Xtend plugin : Search for 'Eclipse Xtend' in the Eclipse Marketplace (Help -> Eclipse Marketplace).

-If the Xtend support doesn't work, you might need to download the Eclipse pre-packaged with Xtend off the Xtend website, then install Andmore on top of that.
+If the Xtend support doesn't work, you might need to download the Eclipse pre-packaged with Xtend off the Xtend website, then install the 'Andmore' plugin on top of that.

 Debugging
 ---------

-The project is written in Xtend, which gets compiled to .java files before The .xtend files live in src/, and generated .java lives in gen/.
+The project is written in Xtend, which gets converted to .java before in turn getting compiled to normal Java .class files.
+The .xtend files live in src/, and generated .java lives in gen/.
 To follow stack traces you will need to look at the generated files.
 Also breakpoints only seem to work when set on the .java (as of writing).

 Releasing
 =========